goalifyplus/docs/administrator-guides/livechat/README.md

 You can use webhooks to easily integrate livechat with your CRM.

-The Rocket.Chat will send a POST to the webhook URL when the livechat ends or you receive a new offline message.
+The Goalify.Chat will send a POST to the webhook URL when the livechat ends or you receive a new offline message.

 Here is an example of the JSON data sent on the end of a livechat session: